 Last year alone, Amazon sold over 7.4 million items in the UK, a record for the company involving sales at a rate of 86 items per second.

 Beginning on Monday 14th November, Amazon intends to offer double the number of deals in comparison to last year.
-The online retailer claimed to be extending its promotions, that ran for around one week in 2015 to 12 days, beginning Monday 14th to Friday 25 November.
+The online retailer claimed to be extending its promotions, which ran for around one week in 2015 to 12 days, beginning Monday 14th to Friday 25 November.

 Not to mention, there will be plenty more deals available on Cyber Monday, 28th November.